Travel with a C15

 I am the 2nd owner of this 1964 C15 Single.
 I acquired it from the original owner who was a friend

 of the family.
-As a kid I remember him riding it around the neighborhood....after many years passed, one day I asked whatever happened to it
+As a kid I remember him riding it around the neighbourhood....after many years passed, one day I asked whatever happened to it

 that old bike.
 I didn't even remember what it was (I was too young).
 But I wanted a project and new he had it somewhere.
 It was sitting outside